Grayson Dettoni

-Grayson Winter Dettoni (born June 29, 2005) is an American professional soccer player who plays as a defender for Regionalliga Bayern club Bayern Munich II.
+Grayson Winter Dettoni (born June 29, 2005) is an American professional soccer player who plays as a defender for club Darmstadt 98.

 Early life

 Dettoni was born in Manassas, Virginia, United States, and started playing soccer at the age of four.
 He moved to California at a young age.
 Dettoni then moved to Germany at the age of ten after his father relocated his company to Munich, Germany.

 Club career

 Bayern Munich

-As a youth player, Dettoni moved from San Diego Surf and joined the youth academy of German side 1860 Munich in 2015.
-After that, in 2017 he joined the youth academy of German Bundesliga side Bayern Munich.
-In 2024, he extended his contract with the club until 2026.
+As a youth player, Dettoni moved from San Diego Surf and joined the youth academy of German side 1860 Munich in 2015, two years later, in 2017 he joined the youth academy of German Bundesliga side Bayern Munich.
+In 2024, he extended his contract with the club until 2026, along with Vincent Manuba and Maximilian Schuhbauer.

 On August 13, 2024, Dettoni was called-up with the Bayern Munich senior team as an unused substitute for their last friendly match of the 2024–25 pre-season, a 3–0 win against Austrian Bundesliga club WSG Tirol.

-Dettoni was called-up with the Bayern Munich senior team for a friendly match on January 6, 2025, after the 2024 winter break concluded, in which he substituted Eric Dier at the 63rd minute of a 6–0 win over Austrian Bundesliga club Red Bull Salzburg.
+He was called-up with the Bayern Munich senior team for a friendly match after the 2024 winter break concluded, on January 6, 2025, in which he substituted Eric Dier at the 63rd minute of a 6–0 win over Austrian Bundesliga club Red Bull Salzburg.